 In trade logistics, it is important to have professionally managed transportation systems in place.
 Generally, shipping costs are higher in long-distance trades.
-Multi-modal transportation management concept was first developed in Western Europe.
+The multi-modal transportation management concept was first developed in Western Europe.
 Cost-effective “port-port”, “door-to-door”, “yard-yard” movement of cargo are facilitated through a single transport operator.
 Asian countries were late to adopt this model of transportation due to stringent rules & regulations among countries.
 Technologically too, Asian countries were lacking behind to aid multi-modal transportation management.
-There were absence of strong logistics integration service providers who could provide effective transportation management software.
+There was absence of strong logistics integration service providers who could provide effective transportation management software.

 Multi-modal transportation involves numerous industry verticals and sea, air, road and rail modes of transportation.
 As a result, logistics integration can be a lengthy and tedious process.
-In their 2015 blue print, ASEAN countries have identified improving logistics integration as their top priority.
+In their 2015 blueprint, ASEAN countries have identified improving logistics integration as their top priority.

 The strategic transport plan of ASEAN countries mentions four key facilitation measures

 - Increasing competitiveness among ASEAN logistics service providers by simplifying trade documentations

 - Increasing multi-modal infrastructure and investment

 So, it is evident that logistics and transportation management plays a key role in multi-modal service providers in the region.
 The challenges become more evident in developing countries like Myanmar, Cambodia, Laos, etc. In these countries, there isn’t an adequate infrastructure or skilled workforce available.
 I guess most of you will be using management software in varying levels of capacity.
 The question is, whether your transportation management system is capable of being par with these four key facilitation measures.
 Are your documentations simplified and stored electronically?
 Do you have a single point operational control management system?
 Is your system well-equipped to aid the unskilled workforce?